FAQ

 What DAWs does Prism support?

-Prism should work with any DAW that supports VST3 on Windows, and VST3 or AU on macOS.
+Prism should work with any DAW that supports VST3 on Windows or macOS (we reserve the Linux version for partner integrations).
 However, many DAWs have interesting quirks so we cannot guarantee Prism will run without issue in all DAWs.

 We always strive to make sure Prism works well in Ableton Live, Reaper, and Tracktion Waveform, and we will be adding specific support to other DAWs as time and demand allows.